Joe Hudson (catcher): St. Louis Cardinals

-On November 13, 2018, Hudson signed a minor league deal with the St. Louis Cardinals.
-On September 1, 2019, the Cardinals selected Hudson's contract.
-Hudson was outrighted off the Cardinals roster on November 1, and elected free agency on November 4.
+On November 13, 2018, Hudson signed a minor league contract with the St. Louis Cardinals.
+On September 1, 2019, the Cardinals selected Hudson's contract, adding him to their active roster.
+He made only one appearance for St. Louis, striking out in his only plate appearance.
+On November 1, Hudson was removed from the 40-man roster and sent outright to the Triple-A Memphis Redbirds.
+He elected free agency on November 4.

 Seattle Mariners

 On January 22, 2020, Hudson signed a minor league contract with the Seattle Mariners.
-For the Mariners in 2020, Hudson appeared in 9 games, going 3-for-17 with 2 walks and 5 strikeouts in 20 plate appearances.
-He was outrighted to Triple-A Tacoma following the 2020 season.
-On October 19, it was announced that he elected free agency.
+On July 23, Seattle selected Hudson's contract after he made the team's Opening Day roster.
+He made nine appearances for the Mariners, going 3-for-17 (.176) with two walks and five strikeouts spanning 20 plate appearances.
+On October 19, Hudson was removed from the 40-man roster and sent outright to the Triple-A Tacoma Rainiers.
+The same day, it was announced that he had elected free agency.

 Pittsburgh Pirates

 On January 25, 2021, Hudson signed a minor league contract with the Pittsburgh Pirates organization and was invited to Spring Training.
-Hudson spent the 2021 season with the Triple-A Indianapolis Indians.
-He played in 47 games for Indianapolis, hitting .188 with 3 home runs and 18 RBI's.
+Hudson spent the season with the Triple-A Indianapolis Indians.
+He played in 47 games for Indianapolis, hitting .188 with three home runs and 18 RBI.
 On October 1, Hudson was released by the Pirates.